Matrix imaging as a tool for high-resolution monitoring of deep volcanic plumbing systems with seismic noise

 {Transcrustal magmatic systems consist of vertically-arranged piles of lenses of magmatic mushes more or less ductile (intricate network of crystals and intersticial melt fraction), eruptible melt, and magmatic fluids that extend laterally.
-This model of a magmatic plumbing system has been described at many other volcanoes~\cite{Edmonds2016,Koulakov2018}.
-The internal image of the volcano revealed by Fig.~\ref{FigIso} strikingly matches the complex structure described by recent studies on La Soufrière of Guadeloupe~\cite{Combier2015,Winslow2022,Metcalfe2021,Metcalfe2022}.}
+This model of a magmatic plumbing system has been described at many other volcanoes~\cite{Combier2015,Edmonds2016,Koulakov2018,Winslow2022}.
+The internal image of the volcano revealed by Fig.~\ref{FigIso} strikingly matches the complex structure described by recent studies on La Soufrière of Guadeloupe~\cite{Metcalfe2021,Metcalfe2022}.}

-{Last but not least, the seismic confocal image of La Soufrière shows that the main magmatic plumbing systems extends from about 5 km below the surface to a depth of at about 8.5 km, values in agreement with this those determined by independent petrological studies~\cite{Pichavant2018} who showed that, for the last magmatic eruption of La Soufrière in 1530 CE, the top of the magma storage zone was located between 5.6 and 7 km and the base could not exceed 8.5 km.}
+{Last but not least, the seismic confocal image of La Soufrière shows that the main magmatic plumbing systems extends from about 5 km below the surface to a depth of at about 8.5 km, values in agreement with those determined by independent petrological studies~\cite{Pichavant2018} who showed that, for the last magmatic eruption of La Soufrière in 1530 CE, the top of the magma storage zone was located between 5.6 and 7 km and the base could not exceed 8.5 km.}

-\subsection{Discussion}

-\alex{Inspired by pioneering works in optical microscopy~\cite{badon_distortion_2020,Najar2023}, ultrasound~\cite{lambert_distortion_2020,Bureau2023} and passive seismology~\cite{Blondel2018,touma_distortion_2021,Touma2023},} a novel matrix approach to {volcano} imaging is proposed in this paper.
-Exploiting Green's functions retrieval from seismic noise~\cite{Weaver2001,campillo_long-range_2003}, it takes advantage of bulk seismic waves reflected by heterogeneities in depth to map the internal structure of La Soufrière {of Guadeloupe.
-This volcano is currently in a state of significant long-lasting unrest that could result from \alex{dynamic changes} in the magmatic plumbing system.
-Such changes can propagate to the shallow hydrothermal system and could herald eruptive unrest in the future.}
+{ \textbf{Discussion}}

-{The seismic matrix image of the magmatic plumbing system reveals, for the first time, high-resolution features of the magma storage zone, its geometry and dimensions, its complex layered structure, its relative connectedness with other regions of the multi-layer transcrustal magmatic system, and the size and geometry of the upper final eruptive conduit.}

-{The impedance contrast in this complex image also offers the potential, upon further analysis, to distinguish zones of mush from those of eruptible melt, their relative volume, their position in the system.
+{Passive seismic matrix imaging reveals, for the first time, high-resolution features of the magma storage zone, its geometry and dimensions, its complex layered structure, its relative connectedness with other regions of the multi-layer transcrustal magmatic system, and the size and geometry of the upper final eruptive conduit.} {The impedance contrast in this complex image also offers the potential, upon further analysis, to distinguish zones of mush from those of eruptible melt, their relative volume, their position in the system.
 Hence, it can lead to the estimation of parameters such as pressure, temperature, volatile saturation, density contrast, and the connectivity to the surface in evolving magmatic systems, parameters that drive volcanic eruptions. }